digital-asset/ex-bond-issuance/README.md

 ### Choosing and Changing Roles

-When you launch Bond Issuance application, you will see the Navigator screen with the option to choose your role.
+When you launch Bond Issuance application, you will see the login screen where you can choose your party with the desired role.

 To log in:

-*   On the home screen, select the party from the list.
+*   On the home screen, select the party from the list (no password needs to be entered).

 To switch users:

-1. Click the name of the current party at the top of the screen.
+1. In the top right corner, click on the logout icon.
 2. On the home screen, select a different party.

-### Setting the System Date

-The system date is visible in the top-right corner after you log in.
-The application starts with the example system date of March 21, 2019.

-To change the system date:

-1. Log-in as any role.
-2. Click on current date.
-3. Select the new date in the calendar view.
-4. Choose the **Set** button.

 ### Market Setup